spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/10-migrate-vm-to-different-node.md

 4. Click the **Details** tab, and verify that the name and IP address of the new node is changed.

-# Maintain a Node
+# Evacuate a Host

 Compute nodes can be placed into maintenance mode using the `cordon` and `drain` commands.
 These commands mark the node as un-schedulable and drains all the virtual machines and pods from it.
 This process is useful in case you need to perform hardware maintenance on the node - for example to replace a disk or network interface card (NIC) card, perform memory maintenance, or if there are any issues with a particular node that need to be resolved.
 To learn more, check out the [Safely Drain a Node](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/#use-kubectl-drain-to-remove-a-node-from-service) Kubernetes resource.

 ## Prerequisites

 - Ensure `LiveMigrate` is set as the eviction strategy for all affected VMs.
-This provides seamless migration when the host is put in maintenance mode.
+When the host is put in maintenance mode, this feature allows for a smooth and uninterrupted migration process.

-## Manually Migrate the VM
+## Migrate VMs Manually

 <br />

 1. Obtain the kubeconfig file from Palette, and set the KUBECONFIG environment variable to access it so you can issue kubectl commands to the cluster.
 To learn how, refer to [Set up Kubectl](https://docs.spectrocloud.com/clusters/cluster-management/palette-webctl/#setupkubectl).

 2. Issue the following command to mark the node as *un-schedulable*.
-This alerts the Kubernetes scheduler not to schedule any new pods on that node but allows existing pods running on the node to continue to run.
+This alerts the Kubernetes scheduler not to schedule any new pods on that node but allows existing pods on the node to continue to operate.

    Example:
     ```bash